vproc/tinyml_benchmarks/README.md

 ctest
 ```

-Simulation results and traces will be available in the **/build_benchmarks/build/Testing** directory
+Simulation results and traces are available in the **/build_benchmarks/build/Testing** directory after running the tests